Home » Beauty Products

 Categories

-I’ve made an effort recently to figure out how I can stop my mascara from running.
-I hate looking nice in the morning but with dark eyes by the evening.
-It puts me off wearing any, but I like the look with mascara so I wanted to find a solution!
+I’ve been trying to figure out how to keep my mascara from running.
+I hate getting dark, smudged eyes by the evening.
+It puts me off wearing any, but I like the look with mascara as my lashes are small and not very dark.

 TL;DR (quick summary – updated)

-If I’ve been going out and wanted a bit more volume, I buy the brown/black cluster lashes from ‘Tatti Lashes’.
+If I want more volume, I buy the brown/black cluster lashes from ‘Tatti Lashes’.
 They are glued on under your top lash line, instead of over.
-As they are ‘cluster’ and not a full strip, they’re SO much easier to put on.
-I’ve bought the pack from Tatti Lashes, and now I have the glue, I buy clusters from Tiktok shop for cheap.
+This seemed really strange to me at first, as I used to spend far too long gluing a full length above.
+These are ‘cluster’ and not a full strip.
+They are SO easy to put on.
+I use 3-4 clusters per eye.
+I’ve bought the pack from Tatti Lashes, which came with glue, and I top up the lash sets from Tiktok.

 In summary, you need to ensure your lashes are clean, free of oil at the time of applying mascara, and free of oil throughout the day.

-It goes without saying but make sure your face and lashes are clean of any dirt and especially oil.
-Before I put on makeup, I wash my face with either just water or a cleanser.
+• It goes without saying but make sure your face and lashes are clean of dirt and oil.
+Before I put on makeup, I wash my face with a very light cleanser.

 Below is my left eye where I’ve applied the base & foundation powders and right is without anything.
 You can see how much it’s brightened the area.